offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

   ![FreeCAD sketcher workbench two solutions for the same symmetry example fixed](freecad_sketcher_two_solutions_for_the_same_symmetry_example_fixed.png)

-To prevent flipping, it's important to anchor the sketch using constraints that support directionality.
+To prevent flipping, it's important to anchor the sketch using constraints that !!support!! directionality.
 In general ...

 * horizontal constraints are signed, so they can specify directionality.
 * vertical constraints are signed, so they can specify directionality.